Global Interactions Policy

-Investigator Initiated Research: Scientific/clinical research funded or supported by Baxter, initiated by a third-party and conducted by an investigator.
+Investigator Initiated Research: Scientific/clinical research funded or supported by Baxter, but initiated, sponsored and conducted by a non-Baxter investigator.

 Patient Organizations: Not-for-profit organizations (including the umbrella organizations to which they belong), mainly composed of patients and/or caregivers that represent and/or support the needs of patients and/or caregivers.

 Payor: A private or governmental entity that pays for medical care expenses, such as an insurance company, managed care organization or self-insured employer.

 Third Party: As defined in the Global Third Party Anticorruption Policy.

 Worldwide Medical: A Baxter function that consists of GBU Medical Affairs, Regional Medical Affairs, and Strategy & Delivery teams.